Joaquín Benoit: Detroit Tigers

 On November 19, 2010, Benoit signed a three-year contract with the Detroit Tigers.
 The deal was worth $16.5 million with performance bonuses up to $1 million annually.

-Benoit didn't quite replicate his outstanding 2010 season but had a solid year nonetheless, finishing with a 4–3 record, 2.95 ERA and 1.05 WHIP.
+Benoit didn't replicate his outstanding 2010 season but had a solid 2011 nonetheless, finishing with a 4–3 record, 2.95 ERA and 1.05 WHIP.
 He struck out 63 hitters in 61 innings, allowing just 47 hits and 20 earned runs.

 Benoit came on in relief in the decisive Game 5 of the American League Divisional Series against New York and recorded five crucial outs.
-He tight-roped out of a bases-loaded, one-out jam, giving up just one run thanks to key strikeouts of Alex Rodriguez and Nick Swisher.
+He escaped a bases-loaded, one-out jam, allowing just one run thanks to strikeouts of Alex Rodriguez and Nick Swisher.

 Joaquín had a moderately successful 2012 campaign as the Tigers primary setup man, finishing with a 3.68 ERA while striking out 84 batters in 71 innings.

-In 2013, Benoit became the closer for the Detroit Tigers.
-He replaced José Valverde, who accepted an assignment to the Toledo Mud Hens on June 21, 2013, and was subsequently released.
-Joaquín successfully converted his first 22 save opportunities of the 2013 season, before blowing saves in two of his final four chances, making him 24-of-26 overall.
+In 2013, Benoit became the Tigers' closer.
+He replaced José Valverde, who accepted an assignment to the Toledo Mud Hens on June 21, and was subsequently released.
+Joaquín successfully converted his first 22 save opportunities of the season, before blowing saves in two of his final four chances, making him 24-of-26 overall.
 He finished the regular season with a 2.01 ERA and a 1.03 WHIP.
-In the ALCS against the Boston Red Sox, Benoit gave up a game-tying grand slam home run to David Ortiz, which tied the game at 5.
+In Game 2 of the American League Championship Series against the Boston Red Sox, Benoit gave up a game-tying grand slam to David Ortiz, which tied the game at 5.
 The Red Sox would go on to win the game 6–5, and eventually the series 4–2.
+Benoit became a free agent following the season.

 San Diego Padres

-In December 2013, Benoit and the San Diego Padres agreed to a two-year contract worth $15.5 million.
-Benoit served as the set up man for the first half of the 2014 season, but was moved into the closer role after Huston Street was traded to the Los Angeles Angels of Anaheim.
-Benoit returned to the setup man role in the 2015 season, after the Padres acquired Craig Kimbrel from the Atlanta Braves in a blockbuster trade that was completed on the day before opening day of the upcoming season.
+On December 28, 2013, Benoit and the San Diego Padres agreed to a two-year, $15.5 million contract.
+Benoit served as the set up man for the first half of the 2014 season but was moved into the closer role after Huston Street was traded to the Los Angeles Angels of Anaheim.
+Benoit returned to the setup role in 2015, after the Padres acquired Craig Kimbrel from the Atlanta Braves in a blockbuster trade that was completed on the day before opening day of the upcoming season.

+After the 2015 season, the Padres exercised their $7.5 million option on Benoit for 2016.

 Seattle Mariners

 On November 12, 2015, the Padres traded Benoit to the Seattle Mariners for Enyel De Los Santos and Nelson Ward.
+Benoit had a 5.18 ERA in 241/3 innings to start the 2016 season with Seattle.